dustinc555/discord-chatbot/README.md

 Keras project to build a model intended for use by a Discord bot to talk to people.

 # Environment
 I have an amd gpu, so a docker container is provided that supports it.

-If you do not have an amd gpu, you can change what tensorflow version is installed in ```requirments.py```.
+If you do not have an amd gpu, you can change what tensorflow is installed in ```requirments.py```.

 # Process